“I’ve finished my assessment and I believe your child has Bipolar Disorder. We’ll need to get them started on medication right away.”

 Although a chronic illness, bipolar disorder is highly treatable.
 Options are continually improving the future outlook.

-Listen to this interview with Naomi Judd who suffered for years wtih bipolar disorder and other mental health disorders.
+Listen to this interview with Naomi Judd who suffered for years with bipolar disorder and other mental health disorders.
 Tragically, she ended her life after battling successfully for many years.
 A hard reality is that the risk of suicide is much higher for people with bipolar, but do not despair.
-With accurate diagnosis (the earlier the better), effective medication, ongoing counseling, attention to health and wellness, combined with peer and family support, most people can obtain relief from their symptoms.
+Even though some people are treatment resistant, with accurate diagnosis (and the earlier the better), effective medication, ongoing counseling, attention to health and wellness combined with peer and family support, most can obtain relief from their symptoms.
 Like my own mother, they can live satisfying, meaningful lives.
-What great news that gives much hope.
+What great news that gives us much hope.

 Hope From the Bible: